commonprefix/kevlar/README.md

 npm install -g pos-eth-lightclients rpc-proxy
 ```

-Add proxy network to metamask.
-By default the proxy starts at port `8546` for mainnet and `8547` for goerli.
+The PRC is now available at `http://localhost:8546`.
+Add this local network to metamask.

 ```bash
 rpc-proxy --help